-- difficulties associated with compliance with numerous, potentially conflicting and frequently complex and changing laws in multiple jurisdictions relating to environmental matters, intellectual property, privacy and data protection, corrupt practices, embargoes, trade sanctions, competition, employment and licensing, among other things; - general economic, social and political conditions in countries where we operate, including international and U.S. trade and sanctions policies and currency exchange rate fluctuations; - tax and other laws that restrict our ability to use tax credits, offset gains or repatriate funds; - currency restrictions, transfer pricing regulations and adverse tax consequences, which may affect our ability to transfer capital and profits; - inflation, deflation and stagflation in any country in which we have a manufacturing facility; - foreign customers with longer payment cycles than customers in the United States; and - the imposition of or increases in customs duties and other tariffs.
+- difficulties associated with compliance with numerous, potentially conflicting and frequently complex and changing laws in multiple jurisdictions, e.g., with respect to environmental matters, intellectual property, privacy and data protection, corrupt practices, embargoes, trade sanctions, competition, employment and licensing; - general economic, social and political conditions in countries where we operate, including international and U.S. trade and sanctions policies and currency exchange rate fluctuations; - tax and other laws that restrict our ability to use tax credits, offset gains or repatriate funds; - currency restrictions, transfer pricing regulations and adverse tax consequences, which may affect our ability to transfer capital and profits; - inflation, deflation and stagflation in any country in which we have a manufacturing facility; - foreign customers with longer payment cycles than customers in the United States; and - imposition of or increases in customs duties and other tariffs.

-We operate in a number of countries whose governments and companies do not always share the depth or breadth of the commitment to anti-corruption and ethical behavior that is required by U.S. laws and our Code of Conduct and other corporate policies.
-Based on the nature of our products, our business activities involve interaction with government agencies, public officials and state-owned enterprises.
-We are subject to the risk that we, our U.S. employees, our employees located in other jurisdictions, or third parties we engage to do work on our behalf may take actions determined to be in violation of anticorruption laws in the United States or the jurisdictions in which we conduct business.
-The U.S. Foreign Corrupt Practices Act (the "FCPA") and the Canadian Corruption of Foreign Public Officials Act (the "CFPOA") prohibit corruptly providing anything of value to foreign officials (including employees of state-owned enterprises) for the purposes of obtaining or retaining business or securing any improper business advantage.
+We operate in a number of countries throughout the world, including in countries that do not have as strong a commitment to anti-corruption and ethical behavior that is required by U.S. laws or by our corporate policies.
+Based on the nature of our products, our business activities involve potential interaction with government agencies, public officials or state-owned enterprises.
+We are subject to the risk that we, our U.S. employees or our employees located in other jurisdictions or any third party that we engage to do work on our behalf may take action determined to be in violation of anti-corruption laws in any jurisdiction in which we conduct business.
+The U.S. Foreign Corrupt Practices Act (the "FCPA") and the Canadian Corruption of Foreign Public Officials Act (the "CFPOA") prohibit corruptly providing anything of value to foreign officials for the purposes of obtaining or retaining business or securing any improper business advantage.
+We may deal with both governments and government-owned business enterprises, the employees of which are considered foreign officials for purposes of the FCPA and other applicable anti-corruption laws.
 The provisions of the U.K. Bribery Act of 2010 (the "Bribery Act") extend beyond bribery of foreign public officials and are more onerous than the FCPA in a number of other respects.
 Any violation of the FCPA, the CFPOA, the Bribery Act or any similar anti-corruption law or regulation could result in substantial fines, sanctions or civil and/or criminal penalties, debarment from business dealings with certain governments or government agencies or restrictions on the marketing of our products in certain countries, which could harm our business, financial condition or results of operations.
-Violations of anti-corruption laws or our related internal policies could also substantially harm our reputation and operations.
+If these anti-corruption laws or our internal policies were to be violated, our reputation and operations could also be substantially harmed.
 Further, detecting, investigating and resolving actual or alleged violations is expensive and can consume significant time and attention of our senior management.

-Compliance with multiple, and potentially conflicting, international laws and regulations, including anti-corruption laws and exchange controls, at times may be difficult, burdensome or expensive.
+Compliance with multiple, and potentially conflicting, international laws and regulations, including anti-corruption laws and exchange controls may be difficult, burdensome or expensive.
 While our employees and agents are required to comply with these laws, our internal policies and procedures may not always prevent violations.
-Further, in connection with past and future acquisitions by us, there is a risk of successor liability relating to such laws in connection with prior actions of an acquired company.
+Further, in connection with past and future acquisitions by us, there is a risk of successor liability relating to such laws in connection with prior actions or alleged actions of an acquired company.
 Such matters or allegations related to such matters could adversely affect our reputation and the burden and cost associated with defending or resolving such matters could adversely affect our business, prospects, financial condition or results of operations.